 Graduate capabilities & intended learning outcomes

-01. Improved ability to use micro- skills related to counselling, such as active listening, using questions appropriately, summarising, nonverbal behaviour, and managing process.
+01. Demonstrate competencies for using micro-skills related to counselling, such as active listening, using questions appropriately, summarising, nonverbal behaviour, and managing process.

 - Participation in seminars and interactive learning activities throughout the series and undertaking the reading from the associated references.
 Initial interview role play assignment

-02. Develop a good working relationship and rapport with individuals in a 'client' role
+02. Demonstrate an ability to develop a good working relationship and rapport with individuals in a 'client' role.

 - Participation in seminars and interactive learning activities throughout the series and undertaking the reading from the associated references.
 Initial interview role play assignment.